redskap/swagger-brake/README.md

 #### Implementation details
 The mechanism under the hood is to resolve the latest artifact based on the `maven-metadata.xml` for a given groupId and artifactId.
 After the latest version has been determined, it will be downloaded to the temp directory.
-The downloaded JAR will be scanned for any of the following files which will be used for providing the old API:
+The downloaded JAR will be scanned for the Swagger file.
-- `swagger.json`
-- `swagger.yaml`
-- `swagger.yml`

 ## Building
 The application is using Gradle as a build system and building it can be done